SapunK/SapunK/README.md

 - 👋 Hi, I’m @SapunK
 - 👀 I’m mostly interested in C++ and Qt application development.
-- 🌱 I’m currently learning Java and PrimeFaces.
+- 🌱 I also have experience in Java and PrimeFaces.
 - 💞️ I’m looking to collaborate on anything that uses Qt or Java.
 - 📫 kostikbojan@gmail.com